Piercing Aftercare Guide.

-Mix ¼ teaspoon of sea salt into 1 coffee mug of boiling water and leave to cool until bearable.
+Clean your piercing with either an alcohol-free mouthwash or a sea salt rinse.
+To create a rinse mix ¼ teaspoon of sea salt into 1 coffee mug of boiling water and leave to cool until bearable.
 It is important to stick to this measurement and to use sea salt as other salts have chemicals added to them to stop them clumping which will irritate your piercing.
 Also, where possible, boil your water in a microwave to avoid the bacteria that lurk in the bottom of your kettle.

 Now is a good time to ensure the balls on your jewellery are on nice and tight while the piercing is crust-free and your hands are clean!
 Remember: Lefty Loosy, Righty Tighty.

 It is best to clean your piercing twice a day for the first two weeks.
-After this simply soak whenever the piercing feels sore or has crusties.
+After this simply clean whenever the piercing feels sore or has crusties.
 Don’t clean more than twice a day as over cleaning won’t help your piercing heal any faster – in fact it’s likely to do the opposite!

 Take care of your general health!
 Drink plenty of water, sleep well and eat properly.
 For the first few weeks try to avoid smoking, or drinking alcohol as they are immune system suppressants.
 Alcohol also thins the blood which can cause additional bleeding.